Region

 You can visually determine this number in the Sensible app by changing the number and watching the green region box resize, or by clicking a point in the document in the Sensible app, then dragging to display inch dimensions.

-isAbsoluteOffsetboolean. default: falseMakes the offsets relative to the 0,0 origin at the top left of the page rather than to the Start parameter.
+isAbsoluteOffsetboolean. default: falseMakes the offsets relative to the 0,0 origin at the top left of the page rather than to the point defined in the Start parameter.

 Examples